We have put together some guidance and useful links that we hope will be beneficial to you.

 • they must have become the registered keeper, lessee or nominated primary user of a new or second hand eligible EV on or after 1 October 2016; and

-• you must be an OLEV authorised installer who has approval from an EV chargepoint manufacturer to install their accredited equipment.
+• you must be an OZEV authorised installer who has approval from an EV chargepoint manufacturer to install their accredited equipment.

-OLEV has produced Guidance for installers, setting out the full eligibility requirements, and explaining how to become an OLEV authorised installer and how to claim the grant on behalf of your consumers.
+OZEV has produced Guidance for installers, setting out the full eligibility requirements, and explaining how to become an OZEV authorised installer and how to claim the grant on behalf of your consumers.

 Energy Saving Trust Scotland (EST Scotland) Grant